dj-khandelwal/Cloudflare-Workers/README.md

 ### 2. A user should be able to visit the deployed version of the site

 Using wrangler's `publish` command, you can deploy your application and make it available under your workers.dev subdomain.
 Make sure to include this when you submit your project!

-## Submitting your project

-When submitting your project, you should prepare your code for upload to Greenhouse.
-The preferred method for doing this is to create a "ZIP archive" of your project folder: for more instructions on how to do this on Windows and Mac, see [this guide](https://www.sweetwater.com/sweetcare/articles/how-to-zip-and-unzip-files/).

-In addition to submitting your project code, you should also submit the URL of your deployed project (see "Deployment").
-This will be in the format `your-project-name.your-subdomain.workers.dev`.

 ## Extra Credit